The big white bus that brought the “Brand Ambassadors” to Alabama Street.

 All my best “sightings” of the socially extroverted, yet publicly reticent culture descending on the East Mission have been on 22nd street, always at inconvenient moments.
 On July 21st, as I was carrying a backpack full of vegetables, I saw a white bus moving hesitantly up the street like a wayward whale, the kind that ends up stuck in the Delta.
 It seemed confused, and I realized why.
 The driver was preparing to make a left hand turn onto Alabama Street.

 It teetered as it pivoted, almost hitting an SUV, and barely clearing the corner.
-Alabama street, which started life as Columbia street before the city changed its name in 1881 (there were three streets named Columbia, which must have been confusing) is modestly sized owing to its age.
-It dates back to the early days of the Mission when nothing larger than a draft horse pulling a dray moved through the streets (and yes, I would like to return to this.)
+Alabama street started life as Columbia street before the city changed its name in 1881 (there were three streets named Columbia).
+It is modestly sized owing to its age, and dates back to the early days of the Mission when nothing larger than a draft horse pulling a dray moved through the streets.

 After regaining its balance, the bus stopped in front of 930 Alabama Street and discharged its contents: a stream of men wearing suits, and one woman, a willowy blonde, who had glossy, perfectly styled hair.
 She regarded her surroundings dreamily, looking as if she expected a photographer to spring out of the bushes as she descended from the white bus that had brought her, a photogenic woman, into the equally photogenic space of 930 Alabama Street.